dfguan/deSPI/README.md

-#### Index Construction
+#### Index construction
-After creating a reference library, deSPI index could be constructed by the following command, since deSPI needs nodes.dmp as input, nodes.dmp requires be downloaded first.
-(Utilize the command above with DATABASE is taxonomy)
+After creating a reference library, the reference index can be constructed by the following command.
+It is worthnoting that deSPI needs nodes.dmp as input, nodes.dmp requires be downloaded in advance (with the deSPI-download command mentioned above).
 ```
 cd deSPI